kelayamatoz/Digital-Systems-Design-Lab/lab3.md

 # Laboratory Exercise 3: Algorithm Specific Hardware Design
-In the last two labs, we went through a few examples of how to use Spatial.
-Our major focus was to get you familiarized with the basic functionalities of Spatial.
-In this lab, we would like to help you design and implement algorithms that are widely used in the real world.
-The goal is to provide you with examples that organize all the component we have learnt so far, and prepare you ready for the final project.
+The last two labs give you some background information on how to design an accelerator.
+In this lab, we will design and implement an accelerator for a real-world application.

-Compared to the last two labs, in this lab we will focus more on the algorithm side of the task instead of on the details of the implementation.
+In this lab, we focus more on the algorithm side.
 We will first describe how the algorithm works.
-Then it is your task to pick the correct elements and implement the algorithm using the provided templates.
+It is your task to pick the right elements and implement the algorithm using the provided templates.

 ## Convolution
 In class, we went through an example of performing a 1D convolution.
 In this example, we will be working on figuring out how to perform a 2D convolution on an image.
-Namely, we would like to implement a Sobel filter such that given an image of N by M, we would convolve each pixel of the image with a horizontal kernel and a vertical kernel as described [here](https://en.wikipedia.org/wiki/Sobel_operator)
+Namely, we would like to implement a Sobel filter.
+Given an image of N by M, we convolve each pixel of the image with a horizontal kernel and a vertical kernel as described [here](https://en.wikipedia.org/wiki/Sobel_operator)

-First, we will introduce a LineBuffer memory structure.
+First, we introduce a LineBuffer memory structure.
 A LineBuffer is a special case on an N-buffered 1D SRAM exposed to the user.
-It allows one or more rows of DRAM to be buffered into on-chip memory while previous rows can be accessed in a logically-rotating way.
+It allows one or more rows of DRAM to be buffered into an on-chip memory while the previous rows can be accessed in a logically-rotating way.
 A LineBuffer is generally coupled with a shift register, and the animation below shows the specific usage of this pair in this tutorial.

 ![image](./img/lbsr.gif)